 \section{Discussion}

 The VSD imaging data analyzed in this paper exemplifies noisy spatio-temporal array data with a potentially complicated spatio-temporal dependence structure.
 Our proposed methodology entails modelling this type of data as a non-stationary stochastic process (random field) in order to obtain a viable statistical model.
 We note that one immediate challenge inherent in this methodology is to find a sensible decomposition of the drift into a stimulus component and a propagation component such that the statistical model can yield meaningful estimates of these components.
-In particular two related issues are; first, the resulting fitted dynamical model should be stable and second, both the fitted stimulus component and the fitted propagation component should be non-zero.
-The reduced rank procedure we used for fitting the stimulus component specifically addresses the latter issue while the sparsity inducing penalty addressed the former.
+Two related issues turned out to be of particular importance: first, the resulting fitted dynamical model should be stable; and second, both the fitted stimulus component and the fitted propagation component should be non-zero.
+The reduced rank procedure we used for fitting the stimulus component specifically addressed the latter issue while the sparsity inducing penalty addressed the former.

 Next we showed how to exploit the particular array-tensor structure inherent in this specific data-model combination, to obtain a computationally tractable estimation procedure.
 The computational challenge was primarily addressed via the discretization schemes and basis expansions which resulted in a linear array model, that can be fitted using the algorithm proposed in \cite{lund2017}.
-This allowed us to obtain a design matrix free procedure with a minimal memory footprint that utilize the highly efficient array arithmetic, see \cite{deboor1979}, \cite{buis1996} and \cite{currie2006}.
+This allowed us to obtain a design matrix free procedure with a minimal memory footprint that utilizes the highly efficient array arithmetic, see \cite{deboor1979}, \cite{buis1996} and \cite{currie2006}.
 Consequently we were able to fit the model to VSD imaging data for a single trial (film) with 625 pixels in the spatial dimension and recorded over thousands of time points while modeling very long time delays, on a standard laptop computer in a matter of minutes.
 Given the results in \cite{lund2017} we expect our procedure to scale well with the size of the data.